Removing old paint from wood is normally a very arduous task. Anyone who has stripped paint knows that it’s not a one step process.

 In a nutshell, I wouldn’t suggest using the heat gun method or the vinegar method to strip a large surface area or an entire piece of wood.
 I would use these two methods for new paint drips, paint splatters and small areas.

 I would use the oven cleaner and paint stripper to get paint off an entire piece of wood or to strip a furniture piece.

 Update: Since this post was written I’ve stumbled on a new favorite (NON TOXIC, ALL NATURAL) paint stripping product.
 Check out QCS by Stripwell with my full review.
 Y’all this product is a game changer.

 If you want to see more about stripping a piece of furniture with Easy Off Oven Cleaner check out this post.
 Spoiler alert; it wasn’t as successful as I thought it would be.

-Overall, the Easy-Off oven cleaner worked the best.
-As you can tell with the pros and cons list; I had an endless amount of pros and only one con.
-I’m still not sure that the one con is really a bad thing.
+Overall, the Easy-Off oven cleaner worked the best at removing paint from wood.
+As you can tell with the pros and cons list; I had an endless amount of pros and only a few cons.